garrandall/popular-music-data/tracks/b-please-snoop-dogg-xzibit-nate-dogg.md

 Somehow, someway - tell 'em, nigga
 You know about Dogg-ay (Snoop Dogg)
-Now let me cut these niggaz up and show em where da fuck I'm comin from I get the party crackin from the shit that I be spittin son Hit-and-run, get it done, get the funds, split and run Got about fifty guns, and I love all of 'em the same - bang bang!
+Now let me cut these niggas up and show em where da fuck I'm comin from I get the party crackin from the shit that I be spittin son Hit-and-run, get it done, get the funds, split and run Got about fifty guns, and I love all of 'em the same - bang bang!